X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Task Setting and Related Work

 \subsection{Task Setting}

 Given pairs of paragraphs ($X_{\text{src}}$, $X_{\text{tgt}}$) with some overlapping information, we consider the problem of identifying spans in $X_{\text{tgt}}$ (the target) containing information not present in $X_{\text{src}}$ (the source). $X_{\text{src}}$ and $X_{\text{tgt}}$ are in different languages.
 Our dataset consists of a set of tuples $(X_{\text{src}} , X_{\text{tgt}} , S )$ where $S = \{(t_1, l_1), ... (t_n, l_n)\}$ is a set of labeled spans in the target paragraph $X_{\text{tgt}}$, and $l_i \in Y$ is a label characterizing how $X_{\text{tgt}}$ differs from $X_{\text{src}}$.
-The task is then to automatically detect both the spans and their label for each $(X_{\text{src}} , X_{\text{tgt}})$.
-We note monolingual variants of this task exist, but have mostly concerned themselves with sentence pairs; these include fine-grained textual entailment \citep{brockett2007aligning}, paraphrasing \citep{pavlick-etal-2015-adding}, detection of generation errors \citep{goyal-durrett-2020-evaluating}, including those from LLMs \citep{yue-et-al-2023-automatic-evaluation}, and claim verification \citep{kamoi-etal-2023-wice}.
+The task is to detect both the spans and their label for each $(X_{\text{src}} , X_{\text{tgt}})$.
+Monolingual variants of this task exist, but have mostly concerned themselves with sentence pairs; these include fine-grained textual entailment \citep{brockett2007aligning}, paraphrasing \citep{pavlick-etal-2015-adding}, detection of generation errors \citep{goyal-durrett-2020-evaluating}, including those from LLMs \citep{yue-et-al-2023-automatic-evaluation}, and claim verification \citep{kamoi-etal-2023-wice}.

-In order to decide on an appropriate label set $Y$, we reviewed existing taxonomies, including taxonomies for paraphrases \citep{vila2014paraphrase} and for translations \citep{zhai-etal-2018-construction}.
-However, these were too fine-grained for our purpose (also including syntactic phenomena), and so we use the following mutually-exclusive classes for span-level annotations:\footnote{ We initially included a fourth category, ``connotation difference'' to indicate when differences are in connotation (e.g., ``slender'' vs ``scrawny'') rather than propositional content.
-However, annotators often disagreed about the connotation category.
-Given that there were relatively few connotation spans (less than 1\% of the tokens for the English and Spanish paragraphs, on average), and substantial disagreement, we decided to remove the connotation labels, and convert them to one of the other three classes, as described in Section ~\ref{sec:adjudication}.}
+To determine an appropriate label set $Y$, we reviewed existing taxonomies, including taxonomies for paraphrases \citep{vila2014paraphrase} and translations \citep{zhai-etal-2018-construction}.
+However, these were too fine-grained for our purpose (also including syntactic phenomena), and so we use the following mutually-exclusive classes for span-level annotations:\footnote{ We initially included a fourth category for differences in connotation (e.g., ``slender'' vs ``scrawny'').
+Given that there were relatively few connotation spans (less than 1\% of tokens), and substantial disagreement between annotators, we decided to remove the connotation labels, and convert them to one of the other three classes, as described in Section ~\ref{sec:adjudication}.}